algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 We will then contact successful applicants.
 At any of these stages we may contact applicants to ask for clarifications or further information.

 ### How many people will apply?
 This is the first time this development programme has been run, so unfortunately we can't predict how many will apply.
-However, because this is a paid training programme (that is, we pay you for taking part), we expect there to be a high number of applications.
+However, because this is a paid training programme (that is, we pay you for taking part), we expect to receive more eligible applications than we have places available.

 ### How many people will be chosen?
 Four